5 Ways to Cope-up with Child's After Vacations “Back-to-School Blues"

 And the parents are equally stressed, facing tantrums of children in addition to financial implications involved at the beginning of a new session.

+Facing child's “Back-to-School Blues" after long summer vacations.
+How do I adjust to school after the summer?
 As a parent of two children, I have learned to cope with these “back-to-school blues”.
-Here are a few tips I would like to share with my fellow parents:
+Here are a few tips/Idea's I would like to share with you fellow parents:

 Holidays after final exams tend to put children in relaxed mode.
 Consequently, late nights and late mornings become a usual practice.
 It is very important to reset the routine, particularly for a young child, well in advance before the school re-opens.
 Parents need to put the child to sleep at reasonably early hours and wake them up in time, a few days before the school begins.
 One can perhaps, take the child for a bicycle ride or a game in the park to freshen him up.
 This can help prevent discomfort and lethargy when the school starts, making the situation easy for both, the child and the parents.